Chapter 9.65

 In the event the town finds it necessary to order a defective alarm system disconnected, the town shall incur no liability by such action to the extent allowed by law.
 [Ord.
 873, 1981.
 Code 1983 § 3-10; Code 2000 § 91.10].

-(A) In addition to the false alarm service charges prescribed by HMC 9.65.070, any person who violates, disobeys, omits, neglects or refuses to comply with any of the provisions of this chapter shall upon prosecution be fined not less than $25.00, nor more than $500.00, for each offense.
+(A) Penalty.
+In addition to the false alarm service charges prescribed by HMC 9.65.070, any person who violates, disobeys, omits, neglects or refuses to comply with any of the provisions of this chapter shall be issued a citation with a payable fine of $500.00 for each offense.
 Each day that a violation is permitted to exist shall constitute a separate offense.
+False alarms service charges shall not apply when more than one false alarm occurs within a 24-hour period.
+Service charges shall not apply when the false alarm may be explained by a storm, a power outage, an open door or when an alarm is inadvertently set off.

 (B) Anyone charged with a violation of this section may be granted a two-week continuance to pay the amount to the clerk-treasurer before being charged with a violation in a court of competent jurisdiction, provided the continuance is granted either by the clerk-treasurer or by the chief of police.
 Any person paying to the clerk-treasurer the false alarm service charges prescribed by HMC 9.65.070 within the time allowed or any extension allowed shall not be subject to subsection (A) of this section.